Gary Wilson (snooker player): 2015–16 season

-2016–17
+2016–17 season

 At the Indian Open, Wilson overcame Zhao Xintong 4–1 and Anthony Hamilton 4–2, but lost 4–2 to Akani Songsermsawad.
 His only last 16 appearance of the season came at the Northern Ireland Open, courtesy of knocking out Peter Lines 4–0, Andrew Higginson 4–3 and Sam Baird 4–3, before he was defeated 4–3 by Mark Allen.
 Wilson qualified for the China Open and beat Graeme Dott 5–3, but then was beaten 5–1 by Shaun Murphy.

 Wilson qualified for the 2017 World Championship.
 Making his second 147 in the fourth frame of his first round qualifier against Josh Boileau, he edged through 10–9.
 In the second qualifying round he defeated Peter Lines 10–7, then Michael White 10–3.
 In his three matches he made eight centuries, more than double that of any other player.
 He rated the achievement of qualifying bigger than reaching the final of the China Open in 2015.
 On his debut in the event he played Ronnie O'Sullivan, and rallied from 5–1 to be down only 5–4 after the first session.
 He fell 9–5 behind, before winning two frames in a row, but O'Sullivan then got the frame he needed to progress 10–7.
 Wilson made two century breaks during the match.

-2017–18
+2017–18 season

 Wilson was a quarter-finalist at the 2017 Paul Hunter Classic, but lost 4–2 to Jamie Jones.
 In the second half of the season, he made it to the semi-finals of the 2018 Welsh Open, where he was defeated 6–2 by John Higgins.

-2018–19
+2018–19 season

 Early in the season, Wilson made two quarter-final appearances, at the non-ranking Haining Open, and right after that at the ranking World Open.
 At the 2019 Snooker World Championship Wilson defeated Luca Brecel, Mark Selby and Ali Carter before losing 17–11 to eventual winner Judd Trump in the semi-finals.

-2019–20
+2019–20 season

 Wilson reached a quarter- and a semi-final in both the first and the second half of the season.
 In August, in the quarter-final stage of the 2019 International Championship he faced Mark Selby, who narrowly knocked him out by the scoreline of 6–5.
 A month later, Wilson reached the semi-final of the 2019 Six-red World Championship, losing to Stephen Maguire 7–5.
 At the start of the next year, Wilson suffered another 6–5 defeat, this time by Zhou Yuelong, at the 2020 European Masters semi-final.
 Next month he exited the 2020 World Grand Prix at the quarter-finals, losing to Tom Ford 5–2.

-2020–21
+2020–21 season

 At the WST Pro Series, Wilson made his third career maximum break when he was playing against Liam Highfield in the group stage.
 This was the first maximum break in the history of the event.